-Intellectual, Conceptual, Integrative and Quantitative Abilities

-Candidates and students must be able to concentrate, analyze and interpret data, and make decisions within areas in which there is a reasonable amount of visual and auditory distraction.
+• Intellectual, Conceptual, Integrative and Quantitative Abilities Candidates and students must be able to concentrate, analyze and interpret data, and auditory distraction.
 They must also perform these functions timely and under a reasonable amount of stress since physicians are expected to be able to perform such duties in diverse clinical settings where others may be present and where there is a certain degree of noise.
 Candidates and students must be able to accurately write prescriptions, accurately perform basic mathematical functions, and accurately and quickly read charts with minimal error in areas where there may be distractions.
 The practice of medicine demands the ability to integrate and process information promptly and accurately in a time-sensitive environment.
 Candidates must be able to draw on their store of knowledge in emergency situations and under time limitations.